 Books, Videos, Research Reports & More

-Before and after disaster strikes: developming an emergency procedures manual, (Chicago, IL: Institue of Real Estate Management, 2005).
-HC 62 In7bd
+Before and After Disaster Strikes: Developing an Emergency Procedures Manual (Chicago, IL: Institute of Real Estate Management, 2005) HC 62 In7bd

 Have an idea for a real estate topic?
 Send us your suggestions.